Paid search is not just about purchasing adverts on Google, Bing and other search engines.

 Even after adopting these three things into your paid search ads to make them pop, you still need to contend with targeting your ads to various time zones.

-Then you also need to target various locations to ensure that as many people see your ads as possible.
-Then you need to keep monitoring your ads and adjusting your ads them regularly based on the data you see on your campaign dashboard.
+Then you also need to target various locations to ensure that as many people as possible in your target market see your ads.
+Then it would help if you keep monitoring your ads and adjusting them regularly based on the data you see on your campaign dashboard.

 Paid search is not a set it and forget it affair.
 It requires consistent monitoring for best results.